DATE: ARCHIVED 2026

 The Mix-Up: Encyclopedia Titanica and most secondary sources wrongfully identify Aliina Vilhelmina Backberg as the Titanic survivor, a person whose identity was spliced into the historical record.
 Our research confirms that the true survivor was Elisabeth Wilhelmina Johansson, who the official Titanic manifest shows boarding as Elis.
 Johnson with her two children Harold and Eleanora, and on the very next ticket is her father John Lundell traveling in her exact ticket group.

 Prior Document Falsification: Elisabeth had established a pattern of strategic document control dating back to her 1907 marriage to Oscar.
-At the age of 16, with her parents still in Sweden (and thus unable to give permission), she lied about her age to facilitate the marriage on her 16th birthday and prevent the impending birth of her son Harold out of wedlock.
+At the age of 16, with her parents still in Sweden, she lied about her age to facilitate the marriage on her 16th birthday and prevent the impending birth of her son Harold out of wedlock.
 This established pattern of documentary control—evidenced in the 1907 marriage filings shown above—is vital context for the subsequent identity transition following the disaster.

 Aliina is conclusively eliminated as the survivor because official records show she had been previously married to Karl Victor Neffling.
 This directly contradicts the marriage certificate of Elisabeth and Oscar, which explicitly states it was Elisabeth's (aka Ella Bockberg) first marriage.